energyCUEE/probforecast/README.md

 # Probabilistic Solar Power Forecasting Using Multi-Objective Quantile Regression

 This repository contains a description of our works submitted to the PMAPS2024 conference.
 We proposed three formulations of probabilistic forecast based on quantile regression providing a prediction interval.
+The proposed formulation can be described as

 **Formulation P1 (control average width)**
 ```math